ccie16798/subnettools/README.md

 - Valid, Best
 - AS_PATH (=, <, > and # compare AS_PATH length; to compare actual AS_PATH, use '~')

+For IPAM, it can filter on :
+- prefix
+- mask
+- any Extended Attribute

 operator are :
 - '=' (EQUALS)